cube-drone/tex_avery/vc_plot.md

     * There's been a rash of surgical identity thefts.
     * Including _both_ of your co-workers.
  * Chip-hacking For Fun & Profit
-    * At the library, you meat a chiphacker.
+    * At the library, you meet a chiphacker.
     * He invites you to stop by the local Hackerspace.
  * Who Did This?
 Tracking the chip-thief.
  * Why?
 Unearthing a grand conspiracy.